William McChesney Martin: Chairman of the Federal Reserve Board

 With Robert Rouse, Woodlief Thomas, and Winfield Riefler of the Fed, Martin negotiated the 1951 Accord.
 The Federal Open Market Committee (FOMC) and Secretary Snyder accepted the Accord, and it was approved by both institutions.
-The Chairman of the Board of Governors at the time of ratification was Thomas B. McCabe (1893–1982), who would officially resign from his position just six days after the statement of the Accord was released.

-The Truman Administration saw the resignation of McCabe as the perfect opportunity to regain control of the Fed almost immediately after it had supposedly become independent.
-Truman appointed Martin to serve as the next Chairman of the Board of Governors, and the Senate approved his appointment on March 21, 1951.
+The chairman of the Board of Governors at the time of ratification was Thomas B. McCabe (1893–1982), who would officially resign from his position just six days after the statement of the Accord was released.
+The Truman Administration viewed McCabe's resignation as an opportunity to influence Federal Reserve leadership.
+Truman appointed Martin to serve as the next chairman of the Board of Governors, and the Senate approved his appointment on March 21, 1951.

 Contrary to Truman's expectations, however, Martin guarded the Fed's independence, not just through Truman's administration but also through the four succeeding administrations.
 To the present day, his term as chairman is the longest term in the history of the Fed.
 For nearly two decades, Martin would achieve global recognition as the world's most important central banker.
 He was able to pursue independent monetary policies while still paying heed to the desires of various presidential administrations.
-Although the objectives of Martin's monetary policy were low inflation and economic stability, he rejected the idea that the Fed could pursue its policies based on a single indicator (an example of oversimplification) and instead made policy decisions by examining a wide array of economic data.
+Martin's monetary policies aimed at achieving low inflation and economic stability through a comprehensive analysis of multiple economic indicators (an example of oversimplification) and instead made policy decisions by examining a wide array of economic data.
 As chairman, he institutionalized this strategy in the proceedings of the FOMC, gathering the opinions of all governors and presidents within the System before making decisions.
 As a result, his decisions were often supported by unanimous votes on the FOMC.
 The task of the Federal Reserve, he famously said, is "to take away the punch bowl just as the party gets going," that is, raise interest rates just when the economy reaches peak activity after a recession.

-Martin was selected administrator-designate of the Emergency Stabilization Agency, part of a secret group created by President Dwight D. Eisenhower in 1958 that would serve in the event of a national emergency, and that became known as the Eisenhower Ten.
+Martin was designated as administrator of the Emergency Stabilization Agency, an initiative established by President Dwight D. Eisenhower in 1958 that would serve in the event of a national emergency, and that became known as the Eisenhower Ten.